scroll-tech/scroll/prover/README.md

 This file contains the logic of the `prover`, including starting it, registering with the coordinator, handling tasks from the coordinator, and running the proving loop.
 The `prover` interacts with `prover` and `stack` to perform its functions.

-`Newprover`: A constructor function for creating a new `prover` instance.
+`NewProver`: A constructor function for creating a new `Prover` instance.
 It initializes it with the provided configuration, loads or creates a private key, initializes the `Stack` and `Prover` instances, and sets up a client connection to the coordinator.

 `Start`: Starts the prover and registers it with the coordinator.
 It contains `Register`, `HandleCoordinator` and `ProveLoop`: